wizeline/wize-docs/development/use-github-template-files.md

 If, like most projects, you keep your project repo(s) on [GitHub](https://github.com), provide templates for Pull Requests and Issues.

 ## TL;DR
-- create template Markdown files
+- Create template Markdown files
 - GitHub will auto-populate new Issues and/or Pull Requests with them

 ## Details